 Interacting with people from other instances

-Due to its federated nature, other people using Plume are not necessary on the same instance as you.
+Due to its federated nature, other people using Plume do not necessarily have to be registered on the same instance as you.

 However, you can still interact with them (follow them, like their articles, comment on them…).

-If you try to interact with someone or something while not being on your instance,
+If you try to interact with someone, or something while not being on your home instance, then

 you will be prompted to either log in on the current instance,